kamranahmedse/ng-atlas/README.md

 # Angular Atlas

+A little weekend project to jolt my knowlege of Angular JS of a few things.

 Demo: http://ng-atlas.herokuapp.com/

-## What is it?

-It is a simple weekend project that I developed in order to quickly jolt my Angular JS knowlege of a few things.
-You can search a country and get several details regarding the country and check the map.

 ## What is it made of?